SATGround: A Spatially-Aware Approach for Visual Grounding in Remote Sensing: Experiments

 \subsection{Ablation study}

 In~\cref{subsec:linkingregression}, we introduce our dual visual grounding module, combining next-token prediction and bounding box detection.
 Here, we assess the impact of key components on the overall performance, see~\cref{tab:ablationstudy} for a summary.
-We conduct all ablations using the GeoChat setting.

 {\textbf{Two token design.}} We compare our two-token design to a setup where we do not use the $\tokenv{bb}$ token, and instead merge both responsibilities (predicting bounding boxes in the response, producing bounding box coordinates) into a single $\tokenv{loc}$ token.
-As shown in ~\cref{tab:ablationstudy}a, this leads to a decreased performance, since it requires sharing the capacity of a single embedding vector between these tasks.
+As shown in~\cref{tab:ablationstudy}(a), merging these tasks significantly degrades performance ($29.7\%$ vs. $33.3\%$), since a single embedding vector struggles to represent both the text meaning and the precise geometric coordinates.

 {\textbf{Hungarian matching.}} We further investigate the role of the Hungarian algorithm in bounding box regression.
-As shown in the second row of~\cref{tab:ablationstudy}a, disabling Hungarian matching leads to reduced overall performance ($24.5\%$ vs. $21.8\%$).
-This underscores the importance of permutation-invariant matching for precise localization.
+As shown in~\cref{tab:ablationstudy}(a), applying a global class-agnostic matching scheme ($\checkmark_{glb}$) provides marginal improvement over disabling matching entirely ($31.2\%$ vs. $31.0\%$).
+In contrast, our expression-grouped matching defined in~\cref{eq:hungarianloss} boosts overall performance to $33.3\%$.
+This underscores that global assignments struggle to resolve spatial ambiguities, particularly for the grounding task where $95.5\%$ of the samples contain multiple objects.

-{\textbf{Loss weight.}} Lastly, we explore the effect of different values for $\lambda_\text{bb}$, which specifies the weight of the grounding loss $\mathcal{L}_\text{ground}$ defined in~\cref{eq:loss}.
-We find that setting $\lambda_\text{bb}=10$ yields the best overall performance, see~\cref{tab:ablationstudy}b.
-Lowering $\lambda_\text{bb}$ to $5$, or increasing to $20$ reduces the accuracy, particularly in medium and large object categories.
+{\textbf{Loss weight.}} We explore the effect of different values for $\lambda_\text{bb}$, which specifies the weight of the grounding loss $\mathcal{L}_\text{ground}$ defined in~\cref{eq:loss}.
+We find that setting $\lambda_\text{bb}=10$ yields the best overall performance, as shown in~\cref{tab:ablationstudy}(b).